 The decision to undergo a hysterectomy is never taken lightly, since it effectively puts an end to your ability to have children.
-Still, there are times when the procedure is unavoidable and Dr. Daniel B. Channell, gynecologist at the Channell Family Medical Group in Rancho Cucamonga, California, understands this.
+Still, there are times when the procedure is unavoidable and Dr. Daniel B. Channell, gynecologist at the Channell Wellness & Aesthetics in Rancho Cucamonga, California, understands this.
 Which is why he uses the latest technology in robotic surgery to lower your risks and increase your chances of a successful outcome.

 In its simplest terms, a hysterectomy is the removal of a woman’s uterus, but hysterectomies are often not that simple.
 Depending on the reasons for your hysterectomy, there are several different options that range from a partial removal to a complete removal of your reproductive organs.
 Generally the options fall into the following categories: